Sustainability Impact Accelerator and Professional Retreat 2019

 - You will be notified of your application status by no later than 1-2 weeks after we receive your application.
 The retreat is limited to approximately 50 participants.
 If the event fills-up, we may close the application process prior to May 1, 2019.

-- Once your application is approved you will provided with a request for payment.
+- Once your application is approved you will be provided with a request for payment.

-- Payment will be accepted in the form of of Visa, MasterCard, American Express or Discover cards.
+- Payment will be accepted in the form of of Visa, MasterCard, American Express, Discover cards or checks.

 - Final registration deadline is Friday, May 24, 2019.

 AASHE’s 2018 Retreat attendees all completed a detailed evaluation.
-They gave the retreat experience an overall evaluation of 4.7/5, which is very high.
+They gave the retreat experience an overall evaluation of 4.7/5.
 They offered these reflections in their retreat evaluations to help you make your decision: